JuliaManifolds/ManifoldsBase.jl/docs/src/decorator.md

 Order = [:type, :macro, :function]
 ```

-The key part of the trait system is that it forms a list of traits, from the most specific one to the least specific one, and tries to find a specific implementation of a function for a trait in the least.
-This ensures that there are, by design, no ambiguities (caused by traits) in the method selection process.
-Trait resolution is driven by Julia's method dispatch and the compiler is sufficiently clever to quite reliably constant-propagate traits and inline method calls.

-The list of traits is browsed from the most specific one for implementation of a given function for that trait.
-If one is found, the implementation is called and it may internally call completely different function, breaking the trait dispatch chain.
-When no implementation for a trait is found, the next trait on the list is checked, until [`EmptyTrait`](@ref ManifoldsBase.EmptyTrait) is reached, which is conventionally the last trait to be considered, expected to have the most generic default implementation of a function
-If you want to continue with the following traits afterwards, use `s = `[`next_trait`](@ref ManifoldsBase.next_trait)`(t)` of a [`TraitList`] (@ref ManifoldsBase.TraitList) `t` to continue working on the next trait in the list by calling the function with `s` as first argument.

 ## The Manifold decorator

+The idea of the decorator for a manifold is to allow to exchange certain functionality by
+a dispatch layer.
+For example that for an embedded manifold some functions are passed to the embedding,
-Based on the generic [`TraitList`](@ref ManifoldsBase.TraitList) the following types, functions, and macros introduce the decorator trait which allows to decorate an arbitrary `<: `[`AbstractDecoratorManifold`](@ref) with further features.
+or that for a metric manifold decorator, all functions unrelated to the metric are passed to the original manifold.
+The following types, functions, and macros introduce the decorator trait which allows to decorate an arbitrary `<: `[`AbstractDecoratorManifold`](@ref) with further features.

 ```@autodocs
 Modules = [ManifoldsBase]